lalesafarzade/Deep-learning-challenge/README.md

 * Using different activation functions for the hidden layers.
 * Adding or reducing the number of epochs to the training regimen.

-**NOTE**: You will not lose points if your model does not achieve target performance, as long as you make three attempts at optimizing the model in your jupyter notebook.

-1. Create a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimzation.ipynb`.
-2. Import your dependencies, and read in the `charity_data.csv` to a Pandas DataFrame.
-3. Preprocess the dataset like you did in Step 1, taking into account any modifications to optimize the model.
-4. Design a neural network model, taking into account any modifications that will optimize the model to achieve higher than 75% accuracy.
-5. Save and export your results to an HDF5 file, and name it `AlphabetSoupCharity_Optimization.h5`.

 ### Step 4: Write a Report on the Neural Network Model

-For this part of the Challenge, you’ll write a report on the performance of the deep learning model you created for AlphabetSoup.

-The report should contain the following:

 1. **Overview** of the analysis: Explain the purpose of this analysis.